javsort/Linkaster/docs/delivery_1.md

 The system should ensure that notifications are delivered within 1-5 seconds of being sent, even at peak usage.
 The system should have low latency for critical operations such as authentication, module joining, and notification delivery (response times under 500ms).
 Scalability:
-The system shall support itself in its architecture design for future development and the addition of more services.
+The system?s architectural design shall support future development and the addition of more services.
 The system should support high throughput in its notification services, ensuring it can handle sending a large number of push notifications simultaneously without bottlenecks.
 The system should be able to handle an extensive amount of active users.
 Portability:
-The system should support various platforms, including web browsers, iOS, and Android devices, ensuring cross-platform portability.
+The system should support various platforms, including web browsers, iOS, and Android devices, to ensure cross-platform portability.
 Reliability:
-The system should be fault-tolerant, ensuring that if one component fails, the system continues to operate without losing data or functionality besides the affected service.
+The system should be fault-tolerant, ensuring that if one component fails, the system continues to operate without losing data or functionality outside of the affected service.
 Maintainability:
-Only the services needed to be maintained will be taken down for a maintenance period.
+Only the services needing to be maintained will be taken down during a maintenance period.
 The system should include automated backup processes and quick data recovery mechanisms to ensure data integrity in the event of an outage or system failure.
 Security:
 The system should prioritize data encryption (both at rest and in transit) for all sensitive information.
 The system shall make use of public-key encryption for higher security.
 Availability:
-The system should guarantee high availability (99.9% uptime) to ensure access at all times, except during scheduled maintenance periods
+The system should guarantee high availability (99.9% uptime) to ensure access at all times, except during scheduled maintenance periods.
 Usability:
 The system shall uphold its design to Nielsen?s 10 Usability Heuristics for User Interface Design to ensure a user-friendly design.